vtex-apps/io-documentation/docs/en/Recipes/store-management/creating-robots-files-for-cross-border-stores.md

 A `robots.txt` file defines which folders or files a search engine may or may not ignore when crawling a website.
 Considering the effects of this file for a store's SEO, the following step by step explains how to create `robots` files for cross-border stores.

-:warning: *If your store is **not** a cross-border one, check this [link](https://help.vtex.com/tutorial/google-search-console-tracking-robots-txt--tutorials_574?locale=en) for a step by step on how to create a `robots` file through your store's admin.*
+>⚠️ If your store is **not** a cross-border one, check this [link](https://help.vtex.com/tutorial/google-search-console-tracking-robots-txt--tutorials_574?locale=en) for a step by step on how to create a `robots` file through your store's admin.

 The basic structure of a `robots.txt` file contains the following directives: